MasterIfeanyi/react-typescript-github/README.md

 ## Description

 This is a simple web application that allows a user to obtain public information about a GitHub user.
-I utilized the GitHub API.

-This project was built using typescript.
+I utilized the Github API [github](https://api.github.com/).

 ## React

-This project was bootstrapped with react (web framework) create-react-app. `npx create-react-app . --template typescript`
+This project was bootstrapped with react (web framework) and typescript. `npx create-react-app . --template typescript`

 ## Project Set-up